California State Marine Mammal

 Gray Whale (Eschrichtius robustus): American Cetacean Society Fact Sheet.

-Marine Mammals: Online booklet about marine mammals, including a section on the gray whale, from the California Department of Fish and Game.
+Marine Mammals: Online booklet about marine mammals, including a section on the gray whale, from the California Department of Fish and Wildlife.

-Fun Whale Facts: Information about gray whale behavior and their relationships with other whales from the Oregon Parks & Recreation Department: Whale Watching Center.
+Fun Whale Facts: From the Oregon Parks & Recreation Department: Whale Watching Center.

-Gray Whale (Eschrichtius robustus): Great Video from the National Marine Sanctuaries.
+Gray Whale (Eschrichtius robustus): From the National Marine Sanctuaries.

 Gray Whale Watching in Big Sur: Information about whale migrations and when to watch.